CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

     Password: `odlsummit`

-4. ODL setup scripts are already available under */home/odlsummit/ODL* directory
+4. ODL setup scripts are already available under */home/odlsummit/ODL* directory.
+A shortcut is created on the desktop as well.  **NOTE** It is recommended to run `git pull` under the */home/odlsummit/ODL* directory, so that it will pull the latest scrpits and docs from GitHub.

-5. OpenDaylight Controller (**Beryllium SR3** version) is installed under */home/odlsummit/ODL/distribution-karaf-0.4.3-Beryllium-SR3* directory
+5. OpenDaylight Controller (**Beryllium SR3** version) is installed under */home/odlsummit/ODL/distribution* directory

-6. Open file */home/odlsummit/ODL/README.md* and execute steps 8 through
-    10
+> All the required software are already installed.
+You can start to configure and start the ODL immediately.

 ### <a name="vagrant_vm">Use Vagrant to launch pre-configured VM</a>

 1. This method requires Vagrant and Virtual Box to be pre-installed on your laptop.
 Install them if you don’t have them already

 2. Copy *vagrant* folder from [this repository](../../vagrant) to a local folder on your laptop

 3. Open a terminal and cd to the local folder directory

 4. Execute `vagrant up` command which will create a new VM under Virtual Box and run basic configuration commands on it

-5. Connect to the VM using `vagrant ssh` command (include procedure to access Desktop)
+5. Connect to the VM using `vagrant ssh` command, or use the GUI directly

-6. ODL setup scripts will be available under */home/odlsummit/ODL* directory and OpenDaylight Controller (default: Beryllium SR3 version) will be installed under */home/odlsummit/ODL/distribution-karaf-0.4.3-Beryllium-SR3* directory
+6. ODL setup scripts will be available under */home/odlsummit/ODL* directory and OpenDaylight Controller (default: Beryllium SR3 version) will be installed under */home/odlsummit/ODL/distribution* directory

 ### <a name="vanilla_vm">Use any vanilla VM and configure manually</a>

-1. You need to prepare Ubuntu 14.04 or CentOS 7 VM to host the ODL Controller.
+1. You need to prepare Ubuntu 14.04/16.04 or CentOS 7 VM to host the ODL Controller.

     > * If you do not want to use Ubuntu or CentOS, remember ODL **may or may not** work properly with other versions of operating system, so try them at your own risk.